Charlotte Arts

 Mint Museum of Craft & Design

-DESCRIPTION: Housed in a former department store, this renovated building for Mint Museum showcases the work of designers who conceive and fabricate original objects in the traditional craft mediums of ceramic, fiber, glass, metal and wood.
-A permanent collection, education programs, research, publications and changing exhibitions are rapidly moving this museum to acclaim in the art and design world, the museum is highly noted for its glass art by Dale Chihuly, Tom Patti, Stanislav Libensky and Jaroslava Brychtova.
+DESCRIPTION: Housed in a former department store, this renovated building for Mint Museum showcases the work of designers who conceive and fabricate original objects in the traditional craft mediums of ceramic, fiber, glass, metal, and wood.
+A permanent collection, education programs, research, publications, and changing exhibitions are rapidly moving this museum to acclaim in the art and design world, the museum is highly noted for its glass art by Dale Chihuly, Tom Patti, Stanislav Libensky, and Jaroslava Brychtova.

-ADMISSION: Adults $10, Students and Age 65+ with an ID $8, Ages 5-17 $5, Ages 4 and under enter free
+ADMISSION: Adults $10, Students aged 65+ with an ID $8, Ages 5-17 $5, Ages 4 and under enter free

 DAYS & HOURS: Tue-Sat 10a-5p, Third Thursday 10a-8p, Sun Noon-5p

-ADDRESS: 220 North Tryon Street MAP
+ADDRESS: 220 North Tryon Street

 PHONE: 704-337-2000

-WEBSITE: http://www.mintmuseum.org
+WEBSITE: https://www.mintmuseum.org

 McColl Center for Visual Art